warp-ds/core/README.md

 This project uses
 [Semantic Release](https://github.com/semantic-release/semantic-release) to
-automate package publishing when making changes to the `main` or `alpha` branch.
+automate package publishing when making changes to the `main` branch.

-It is recommended to branch off the `alpha` branch.
-Make sure `alpha` branch is updated with the latest `main`.
+It is recommended to branch off the `main` branch.
+Make sure `main` branch is updated.
 Follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 when making changes.
-When your changes are ready for pull request, this should be opened against the `alpha` branch.
+When your changes are ready for pull request, this should be opened against the `main` branch.

 Please note that the version published will depend on your commit message